Bonding, Structure, and Resonance

 Evaluating Resonance Structures With Negative Charges: Some Key Principles

-So far in discussing resonance forms I’ve mentioned two important principles that govern which resonance form will be most important.
+So far in discussing resonance forms we’ve mentioned two important principles that govern which resonance form will be most important.

-2. How to break π bonds.
-If you absolutely must break a π bond to make a resonance form, do it in a way so that the pair of electrons end up on the more electronegative atom of the π bond.
+Second is how to break pi bonds: if you must break a pi bond to make a resonance structure, do it in a way so that the pair of electrons end up on the more electronegative atom of the pi bond.

 Let’s go these trends them one by one.

 Recall that basicity decreases as the electronegativity of an atom increases.

 That means that in comparing two resonance forms of equal charge, we can determine which is more stable by examining the electronegativity.
 In the examples above, we can tell that the resonance forms on the left are more stable than the resonance forms on the right, since the electronegativity of O > N and also O > C. There are a lot of chemical structures that have resonance forms with alternating charges on C and N (or O), so this is a particularly useful rule.

 The basicity of an atom decreases as the polarizability increases.
 This trend especially applies for atoms in the same column of the periodic table, such as O and S.

 Basicity decreases as the negative charge is stabilized by adjacent electron withdrawing groups.
 So in the cases below, the more stable resonance form is the one where the negative charge is on the atom with the extra electron withdrawing groups.
 [Note 1]